 - Don’t go crazy doing lots of takes.
 3 takes per scene is plenty.

-If you’d like to learn more about acting for film.
+And if you’d like to learn more about: acting for film.

 Stage vs Screen